NMRLipids/nmrlipids.blogspot.fi/HGmodelMANUSCRIPT/README.md

 ## Files

-* `HGmodel_ACStemplate.tex` corresponds to the JACS submission version.
+* `HGmodel_ACStemplate.tex` is to the JACS submission version.
+* `coverLETTER.tex` is the cover letter for JACS submission.

 ## Generate the pdf